- Removed and relocated the existing UV disinfection system to incorporate microfiltration/ultrafiltration (MF/UF) treatment

 The project included improvements to the raw water pump station; modifications to the pretreatment and upflow solids contact clarifiers; and replacement of existing gravity-flow tri-media filters with approximately 50 mgd of microfiltration/ultrafiltration (MF/UF) membrane capacity.
 Connections were installed to allow a portion of the filtrate water to be further treated with 15-mgd of reverse osmosis membrane capacity in order to reduce nitrates.

-In addition to the advanced treatment processes, the project included construction of new chemical feed facilities; a 3-MG clearwell; a new high service pump station; a new Warm Vehicle Storage building; and a remodel and an addition to the existing Administration Building along with other improvements.
+In addition to the advanced treatment processes, the project included construction of new chemical feed facilities; a 3-mg clearwell; a new high service pump station; a new Warm Vehicle Storage building; and a remodel and an addition to the existing Administration Building along with other improvements.
 The existing chlorine gas disinfection facility was replaced with a new disinfection facility using bulk sodium hypochlorite.

-CH2M and Garney self-performed approximately 75 percent of the work, including excavation, concrete, process equipment installation, yard piping, mechanical, and extensive demolition.
+Jacobs and Garney self-performed approximately 75 percent of the work, including excavation, concrete, process equipment installation, yard piping, mechanical, and extensive demolition.
 The project included a very aggressive schedule in which the existing WTP was taken out of service in the Fall of 2004 and completely remodeled to install the new MF/UF processes.
 This extensive remodeling was operational in March of 2005.

-CH2M and Garney Construction instituted a formal partnering process with the City of Thornton, project stakeholders, and public groups to ensure a successful project public relations campaign.
+Jacobs and Garney Construction instituted a formal partnering process with the City of Thornton, project stakeholders, and public groups to ensure a successful project public relations campaign.
 This involved partnering sessions and workshops to address issues, including impacts during construction, and to ensure thorough communications during the project.